ABOUT HEC SHOWHOUSES EVENTS

-This house is located in Highland , Maryland , on land that was once owned by Dr. Charles Alexander Warfield.
+This house is located in Highland, Maryland, on land that was once owned by Dr. Charles Alexander Warfield.
+The land was patented under the name Paternal Gift because Dr. Warfield acquired it as a gift for his son, Gustavus.
 Dr. Warfield was one of the Marylanders involved in the burning of the Peggy Stewart in 1774, an act of rebellion against British authority.
-The house is a large frame structure, built in the classical colonial farmhouse style.
-The show house ran from September 27 to October 26, and the chairman was Enalee Bounds.

 Location: Museum of Howard County History, 8328, Court Avenue, Ellicott City, Maryland, 21043